astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 #### Cancel Airflow Upgrade Initialization

-If you begin the upgrade process for your Airflow Deployment and would like to cancel it, you can do so at any time either via the Astronomer UI or CLI as long as you have NOT changed the Astronomer Certified Image in your Dockerfile and deployed it.
+If you begin the upgrade process for your Airflow Deployment and would like to cancel it, you can do so at any time either via the Astronomer UI or CLI as long as you have NOT changed the Astronomer Core Image in your Dockerfile and deployed it.

 Via the Astronomer UI, select **Cancel** next to **Airflow Version**.